GlobalSport/state-decorator/README.md

 };
 ```

+Note: ongoing abortable actions will be automatically aborted on store destruction (during React component unmount for example).
+The list of aborted actions is available in the **onUnmount** callback in the store's options.

 [![Edit Abort](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/abort-v6-uvnl7)

 ## Call actions on mount

-When a hook that creates / binds a store is mounted, the **onMount** option is called.
+When store is created (for example whe React component in mounted), the **onMount** option is called.

 ```typescript
 import { createStore } from 'state-decorator';